position Associate Head Coach / Defensive Line Coach

 Degree: Health & Physical Education

-Years in Coaching: 43rd (Sixth at Ohio State)
+Year in Coaching: 43rd (Seventh at Ohio State)

-Family: Wife, Christine; sons, Larry Jr. & Tony (Karin); daughter, Teresa & grandchildren Tony Jr., Laila, Deklen & Jaylen.
+Family: Wife, Christine; sons Larry Jr., and Tony (wife is Karin); daughter Teresa and grandchildren Tony Jr., Lalia, Deklen and Jaylen

 Larry Johnson Coaching Assignments